pulse2percept/pulse2percept/doc/topics/models.rst

     scene = p2p.vision.Scene.blank(fov=45 * dva)

-Its backing raster (512 x 512 by default) is only the default render raster;
-prediction still happens on the model grid.
+Its fixed 512 x 512 backing raster is only the raster ``render`` falls back to; ask ``render`` for another, and prediction still happens on the model grid regardless.
 Black is scene content, not blindness; use a :py:class:`~pulse2percept.vision.Scotoma` for vision that is lost.

 .. versionchanged:: 0.11.0
     Scene prediction returns the model percept rather than an RGB